 See the Region V Michigan PHTC website for the Training Gateway link, which lists a number of continuing education modules on a range of topics.
 For training examples, see:

-In the future the Zilber School hopes to join with different audiences in conjunction with its Community Advisory Board members and other community partners to offer short programs about community engagement and public health.
+In the future the Zilber College hopes to join with different audiences in conjunction with its Community Advisory Board members and other community partners to offer short programs about community engagement and public health.

 For additional information, please contact: